 Three additional strikes near Al Huwayjah and Bayji engaged two Daesh tactical units and destroyed a vehicle, buildings and a command and control node.

 The Raqqa strikes engaged an Daesh tactical unit, destroyed tunnels, fighting positions and a vehicle and damaged supply routes.
 Three airstrikes near Deir ez-Zor strikes destroyed oil assets, including three tanker trucks.

-The US-led coalition of 68 nations is conducting airstrikes against the Daesh in Syria and Iraq.
-The strikes in Iraq are conducted in support of the Iraqi government, but those in Syria are not authorized by the government of President Bashar Assad or the UN Security Council.
+The US-led coalition of 68 nations has been conducting airstrikes against the Daesh in Syria and Iraq since 2014.
+The strikes in Syria are not authorized by the government of President Bashar Assad or the UN Security Council.